 - Assume a hurricane with a masculine name would be more severe than a storm with a feminine name

 - Evacuate before a hurricane with a male name

 - Take more risks when preparing for a hurricane with a feminine name

 Although this research gestures at a potential need to look at the way hurricanes are named and presented, critics have pointed out that the study had limitations, and they argue that the true usefulness of this knowledge is still questionable.

 Treating All Hurricanes Equally

-For more interesting information and practical tips tailored to the needs of policyholders across the nation, connect with the Voss Law Firm on Facebook, Twitter, or Google Plus.
+For more interesting information and practical tips tailored to the needs of policyholders across the nation, connect with the Voss Law Firm on Facebook or Twitter.